taydh/memquery/README.md

 Principles
 ----------
+0. The goal is execute SQL to a 2 dimentional array
-1. Utilize local in-memory SQL library
+1. Utilize local in-memory SQL library (PDO-SQLITE)
-2. Not to be a full data source interface, only insert data, clear and drop table methods, no update and row delete, any change should repopulate data
+2. Not to be a full data source interface, only insert data, clear and drop table operations, no update and row delete, any change should repopulate data
 3. Underlining handler is provided to do uncovered operations

 ```